The New Spirit

 The New Spirit is a 1942 American animated short film produced by Walt Disney Productions and the U.S. Department of the Treasury, and released by the War Activities Committee of the Motion Pictures Industry.
 The cartoon, which stars Donald Duck, was the first film created as part of Walt Disney's World War II propaganda production.
 It was commissioned by Henry Morgenthau Jr., then Secretary of the Treasury, to encourage American citizens to pay their income tax in support of the war effort.
 The film was directed by Wilfred Jackson and Ben Sharpsteen, and features Clarence Nash as the voice of Donald, Fred Shields as the radio announcer, and Cliff Edwards singing the theme song.

-The New Spirit was nominated for the Academy Award for Best Documentary Feature at the 15th Academy Awards, an honor it shared with 24 other films.
+The New Spirit was nominated for the Academy Award for Best Documentary at the 15th Academy Awards, an honor it shared with 24 other films.
 The following year, Disney released The Spirit of '43 which had a similar purpose and reused many of the scenes from The New Spirit.

 Plot

 The film begins with Donald Duck, flush with the contemporary patriotic spirit present with the United States' full entry into World War II, dancing to a patriotic song.
 A radio announcer tells about the new patriotic spirit and asks Donald if he is willing to do his part.
 Donald fervently asserts his loyalty and begs to know how best to show it.
-His enthusiasm fades when the radio announcer advises he pay his income tax promptly.
-However, the announcer changes Donald's mind by stressing the country's need for resources to aid the war effort.
+His enthusiasm fades when the radio announcer advises he pay his income tax promptly, but the announcer changes Donald's mind by stressing the country's need for resources to aid the war effort.

 Now that Donald is motivated once again, the announcer, along with the help of a talking dip pen, inkwell, blotter, and note pad, show Donald how to properly fill out his simplified Form 1040 A. After this the announcer urges Donald to mail his payment to the Federal government at once, and Donald enthusiastically races across the nation to Washington, D.C. to deliver it in person.

 The film concludes with a montage of images to illustrate to the audience the wartime necessities the money is needed for such as munitions and combat vehicles to defeat the Axis powers.
-With a final images framed in a sky lined with red, white and blue, the announcer repeats The Four Freedoms and reminds the audience that taxes are essential for victory and will keep democracy on the march.
+With a final image framed in a sky lined with red, white and blue, the announcer repeats The Four Freedoms and reminds the audience that taxes are essential for victory and will keep democracy on the march.